Basic Techniques

 Runtime linking is commonly used in malwares especially when it’s obfuscated or packed

-Some linked functions can be imported without being listed in program headers liked
+Some linked functions can be imported without being listed in program headers like LoadLibrary

 Dynamic linking is the most common method of linking, where OS searches for all necessary linked libraries when the program is loaded